OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 Virtuoso supports registering XML Schemas for use in [WITH SCHEMA](#sqlrefcreattablewithschema) constraint for column values.
-The statement contains the whole text of the schema as a string constant, i.e. enclosed in single quotes.
+The statement contains the whole text of the schema as a string constant, i.e., enclosed in single quotes.
 This is not the best possible syntax, because single quotes inside the text of schema should be carefully quoted, but this is de-facto standard.
-If the schema contains number of single quotes (e.g. attributes are in single quotes instead of typically used double quotes), try a system stored procedure
+If the schema contains number of single quotes (e.g., attributes are in single quotes instead of typically used double quotes), try a system stored procedure

     DB.DBA.SYS_CREATE_XML_SCHEMA (text_of_schema);